adripfi/google-scholar-alert-summary/README.md

 <img width="593" alt="image" src="https://github.com/user-attachments/assets/f0a6d18c-04b0-4423-930a-a36af3f3ca8c" />

 Now the raw scholar alerts will be hidden from you, and you'll get a summary periodically.
 If an article is listed for multiple reasons, the summary lists them all.
+Once the script has sent you a summary, it deletes the raw alert emails from your account.